 Although the Sunday afternoon chart show had become a tradition on Radio 1, it was counting down a chart that was already five days old.
 The first reveal of the new chart was during the Tuesday lunchtime show, presented by Johnnie Walker until 1976, and Paul Burnett thereafter, with Gary Davies taking over the role in later years.

 Tom Browne presented his last Top 20 on 26th March 1978.
 He was replaced the following week by Simon Bates, who had also recently taken on the station's weekday mid-morning show.
+The CCS opening theme was retained.
 On 12th November 1978, the Top 20 chart show doubled in length and became the Top 40, running each Sunday from 5-7pm.

 The Top 20 part of the show from 6pm initially remained unchanged, with all twenty tracks receiving a play.
 It continued to be simulcast on Radio 2 until the end of January 1979, when the station replaced it with an extended Charlie Chester show.
 However the whole of the Top 40 show would still be available in stereo, as Radio 2 would hand over its VHF network to Radio 1 at 5pm on Sundays for the rest of the evening.
 Additionally, some BBC Local Radio stations would also rebroadcast the show.